 Edinburgh is one of my favourite cities to live in, and visit.
 It also makes a great base for exploring the surrounding areas!
-If you are looking for a day out from Edinburgh here are 5 of my favourites.
+If you are looking for a day trip from Edinburgh here are 5 of my favourites.

 The royal burgh of Linlithgow lies 20 miles west of Edinburgh and is a bustling little town complete with its own palace and loch to explore.
 On the historic high street sits the recently refurbished Burgh Halls as well as lots of local shops.
 To the south of the town centre is the Union Canal on which you can take a boat trip either through the town or over the nearby aqueducts.
 A visit to Linlithgow is one of my favourite Edinburgh day trips!